-This fairy tale town should be a must see on everyone’s list of places to visit in Spain, and these top things to do in Miravet prove that there’s something for everyone here.
-Whether you are content with wondering the beautiful little streets and pausing to photograph the stunning views, or you want a little more adventure on your trip to Miravet, you won’t be disappointed.
+This fairy tale town should be a must see on everyone’s list of places to visit in Spain, and these top things to do in Miravet prove that there really is something for everyone here.

 We visited Miravet on a gloriously sunny day in September, when the sun sparkled off the flowing River Ebre, and the cactus fruits lined the pathway to the castle.
 This town stole our hearts, so much so that we came back several more times before the end of our holiday here, and we would happily have spent even more time here if we could have.